 Cutting off funding for direct representation not only runs contrary to the TVPRA and Foundational Rule, but also leaves unaccompanied children more vulnerable to mistreatment and abuse while they are in ORR custody.
-Amici respectfully request that this Court grant Plaintiffs' Motion for a Preliminary Injunction.
+Amici respectfully request this Court deny Defendant's appeal and uphold the district court's Preliminary Injunction.

 III.
-Argument
+ARGUMENT

 Unaccompanied children are particularly vulnerable because they arrive to the United States without their parent or legal guardian and are placed in a system that lacks sufficient oversight and protections for their well-being.
-Independent attorneys build trust and confidence with detained youth over the course of a child's time in detention and are a critical mitigating force to the harms of detention in congregate care settings.
+Independent attorneys build trust and confidence with detained youth and are a critical mitigating force to the harms of detention in congregate care settings.
 The presence of independent counsel in ORR facilities helps to ensure the TVPRA's requirement that youth "have counsel to represent them . . . and protect them from mistreatment, exploitation, and trafficking."
 8 U.S.C. § 1232(c)(5).